bwedderburn/Solid-State-Amplifer-Class-AB-Engineering-Bench-Test-Analysis-Setup/README.md

 ```

 Results land in `results/thd_sweep.csv` by default and the console prints THD% per point (20 Hz–20 kHz, log-spaced).
+Recurring 6 % spikes from the Tek math channel are suppressed automatically (window=2, factor=2.0, min=2.0 %).
+Use `--keep-spikes` to disable filtering or tune the heuristics via `--filter-window`, `--filter-factor`, and `--filter-min`.
+After each sweep the generator is returned to 1 kHz and the scope timebase to 100 µs/div for quick follow-up checks.
 Pass `--math --math-order CH1-CH2` to re-enable differential capture with the scope's MATH trace.

 #### One-off waveform capture